drekka/Alchemic/WhatIsDI.md

 #### 1. Singletons

 One solution that is (over!) used in Objective-C projects is the [Singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern).
-In essence each class hold a reference to an object which can be accessed by sending a message to the class.
+In essence each class hold a reference to an instance of itself which can be accessed by sending a message to the class.
+This means that there can be one occurance of that given class.

 *TV.h*